Skip To Main Content

 Listen to Renée read this article aloud.

-What I’ve learned working with parents is that they come to conferences with a mix of emotions.
-And they’re looking to schools and teachers to deliver on three key fronts:
+What I’ve learned working with parents and caregivers is that they come to conferences with a mix of emotions.
+And they’re looking to schools and educators to deliver on three key fronts:

 • to know and appreciate their child,